Gameboy Advance SP

 Price reduction with Start Mayhem marketing campaign that showcases different personalities for each GBASP color

-Starting September 2, Nintendo's Game Boy Advance SP will sell for $79.99, $20 less than its current price.
+Starting September 2, 2004, Nintendo's Game Boy Advance SP sold for $79.99, $20 less than its earlier price.
 The reduction expands the potential audience of the consumer electronics device to a wider range of consumers.

 At the same time, Nintendo also paves the way for more Mayhem - the watchword of the new Start Mayhem Game Boy Advance SP marketing campaign that debuts with the new price point, showcasing different personalities for each of the GBA SP colors.